 Late disseminated Lyme disease symptoms can appear months or even years after infection.
 Symptoms in this later stage of infection are more severe and include:

 - Frank arthritis involves large joints (especially the knees), lasting for weeks or months in a given joint.

 The sample depends on the clinical presentations and may include blood, CSF, or scrapping from skin lesions.

-Isolation of B. burgdorferi can be done by culturing specimens like skin lesions, blood, or CSF in a special medium called BSK medium (Barbour-Stoenner-Kelly).
+Isolation of B. burgdorferi can be done by culturing specimens like skin lesions, blood, or CSF in a special BSK medium (Barbour-Stoenner-Kelly).
 Cultures are incubated at 34oC and examined under a dark field microscope weekly for two months.

 it is the principal method of diagnosis of Lyme disease.
 In the first month of infection, both IgM and IgG are detected.
 As the disease proceeds, IgM disappears and IgG response predominates.

 - A four-fold rise in titer at 2-3 weeks intervals is more significant.

 - ELISA and western blot formats are available for separate detection of IgG and IgM.